Christina Gray

 - 260 - 200 Granville Street Vancouver, BC V6C 1S4

-Christina Gray is a dedicated lawyer and passionate advocate for Indigenous rights.
-She holds the name ‘Aɬaxsgaaxsiɬ Gaax Aganɬaak, which translates from the Sm’algyax language to “the raven caws its name early in the morning.”
-Christina is from the Ts’msyen community of Lax Kw’alaams, British Columbia, and Dene from Łutselkʼe in the Northwest Territories.
-She works remotely from Prince Rupert, collaborating with clients and colleagues throughout Canada.
+Christina Gray is an associate at JFK Law LLP, specializing in Indigenous rights advocacy.
+She holds the Sm’algyax name ‘Aɬaxsgaaxsiɬ Gaax Aganɬaak, meaning “the raven caws its name early in the morning.”
+Christina is a member of the Ts’msyen community of Lax Kw’alaams, BC, and Dene from Łutselkʼe, NWT.
+Based in Prince Rupert, she collaborates remotely with clients and colleagues across Canada.

 In addition to these efforts, Christina is engaged in work related to Indigenous Protected and Conserved Areas (IPCAs), ensuring Indigenous stewardship over lands and natural resources.
-This work supports ecological preservation while aligning with cultural values and practices.
+This work supports ecological preservation while aligning with their Indigenous cultural values, including laws and practices.

 Through her work at JFK Law, Christina Gray makes significant contributions to advancing Indigenous rights and empowering communities across Canada.
-Her dedication is evident in her commitment to supporting Indigenous peoples in achieving their goals of self-governance and preserving their laws and culture for future generations.
+Her dedication is evident in her commitment to supporting Indigenous peoples in achieving their goals of self-governance and the development of their laws for current and future generations.

 Education and Professional Affiliations